- What does a data scientist do?

 Your career could be long and varied if you become a data scientist.
 Here is the typical career progression from entry-level to senior positions for a data scientist:

-In an entry-level position, you use your existing understanding of coding languages to build models and write programmes to answer questions that a company may have with its data.
-Your work is receiving a task and working it through until you produce an answer rather than deciding on the best course of action for your work or your team.
+In an entry-level position, you use your existing understanding of coding languages to build models and write programmes to answer questions that a company may have around its data.
+Your work is receiving a task and working it through until you produce an answer, rather than deciding on the best course of action for your work or your team.

 Career progression

-After 1-2 years of experience, you progress to a mid-level data scientist position.
+After 1–2 years of experience, you progress to a mid-level data scientist position.
 This gives you more responsibility in your daily tasks.
 You build your own programmes and models to deal with data.
-You have more freedom to work without supervision and complete similar tasks to colleagues in less senior positions but to a higher level and without a supervisor assigning you work.
+You have more freedom to work without supervision and complete tasks similar to those of colleagues in less senior positions but to a higher level and without a supervisor assigning you work.

 Senior data scientists have even greater responsibility than mid-level data scientists.
-You could achieve this level within seven years of working as a data scientist.
-Responsibilities of senior data scientists include determining their own work on a project based on its requirements, providing training and help to junior and entry-level data scientists and designing systems and programmes.
+You could achieve this level within around seven years of working as a data scientist.
+Responsibilities of senior data scientists include determining their own work based on project requirements, providing training and help to junior and entry-level data scientists and designing systems and programmes.

 Future career

 Beyond senior data scientist, you can become a principal data scientist.
-This is an executive position that gets the most complex work Anchorand may even identify opportunities for new companies or clients.
+This is an executive position that does the most complex work and may even identify opportunities for new companies or clients.

 Alternatively, you could progress to a director position.
 This work involves making large decisions for the less senior members of the team, setting the culture for the team and being accountable for the work of everyone on the team.